 The TriVelox gear was developed at Tanfield Garage in Keighley.
-It was subsequently manufactured, in turn, by three companies: the Triumph Company Limited in Coventry; TriVelox Gears Limited, a subsidiary of Coventry Bicycles Limited; and the TriVelox Gear Company in Spennymoor, County Durham, a subsidiary of Smart & Brown (Engineers) Limited.
+It was subsequently manufactured between 1932 and the late 1940s by three companies: first by the Triumph Company Limited in Coventry; second by TriVelox Gears Limited, a subsidiary of Coventry Bicycles Limited; and finally by the TriVelox Gear Company in Spennymoor, County Durham, a subsidiary of Smart & Brown (Engineers) Limited.

 During the period of its manufacture the design of the gear was changed in two fundamental ways.
 First some major changes were made to the design of the gear as patented by Shuttleworth and Hill: the mechanism employed to move the sprockets from side to side and so keep the chain in-line was incorporated internally within the body of the hub.
 This revised model of gear, of which there were two versions or generations, became known as the A-model.
 The second fundamental change was the introduction of two variants of the traditional off-line or 'dancing chain' derailleur, the B and C-models.
 An overview of which models of the gear were manufactured by which company, and the periods during which they did so is shown below.

 Images of the three versions or generations of the in-line or A-model, of which the Shuttleworth and Hill design was the first, can be viewed here.